kubesphere/website/content/en/docs/installing-on-linux/cluster-operation/add-new-nodes.md

 KubeSphere supports hybrid environment, that is, the newly added host OS can be CentOS or Ubuntu.
 When new machines are ready, add the configurations about the new machine information in the `hosts` and `roleGroups` of the file `config-sample.yaml`.

 {{< notice warning >}}
-Do not allowed to modify the host name of the original nodes (e.g. master) when adding new nodes.
+Do not allowed to modify the host name of the original nodes (e.g. master1) when adding new nodes.
 {{</ notice >}}

 For example, if you started the installation with [all-in-one](../../quick-start/all-in-one-on-linux) and you want to add new nodes for the single-node cluster, you can create a configuration file use KubeKey.